 How to attract more pollinators to your yard

 Above all, for a successful pollinator garden, avoid using pesticides unless absolutely necessary.
-A pesticide-free garden is better for bees, butterflies, birds, and all other pollinators and beneficial insects.
+A pesticide-free garden is better for bees, butterflies, and birds, along with all other pollinators and beneficial insects.

 Need help setting up or maintaining your bee-friendly garden?
 Reach out to Lawn Love’s local gardening pros.